martinrotter/rssguard/resources/docs/Documentation.md

 RSS Guard is an [open-source](https://en.wikipedia.org/wiki/Open_source) [cross-platform](#sos) [multi-protocol](#sfr) desktop feed reader.
 It is able to fetch feeds in RSS/RDF/ATOM/JSON formats.
 RSS Guard is developed on top of the [Qt library](http://qt-project.org).

 ## Downloads <a id="dwn"></a>
-Official place to download RSS Guard is at [Github Releases](https://github.com/martinrotter/rssguard/releases).
+Official place to download RSS Guard is at [Github Releases page](https://github.com/martinrotter/rssguard/releases).
 You can also download the [development (beta) build](https://github.com/martinrotter/rssguard/releases/tag/devbuild), which is updated automatically every time the source code is updated.

-RSS Guard is also available for [many Linux distributions](https://repology.org/project/rssguard/versions), and even via [Flathub](https://flathub.org/apps/details/com.github.rssguard).
+RSS Guard is also available in [repositories of many Linux distributions](https://repology.org/project/rssguard/versions), and via [Flathub](https://flathub.org/apps/details/com.github.rssguard).

-I highly recommend to download RSS Guard only from reputable sources.
+I highly recommend to download RSS Guard only from trusted sources.

 ## Supported Operating Systems <a id="sos"></a>
 RSS Guard is a cross-platform application, and at this point it is known to work on: